Don't Let Your Love One Suffer.

 - Resident-on-resident abuse (physical or sexual) – 22.1%

 Other statistics presented by the Nursing Home Abuse Justice organization are equally sobering:

-- 1 in 10 elders over 60 years old has been abused
+- 1 in 10 elders over 60 years old has suffered abuse

 - Nearly 1 in 4 residents experienced at least one instance of nursing home abuse

-- Only 1 in 14 incidents is reported
+- Only 1 in 14 incidents get reported

 - Incidents reports are rising yearly

 Sadly, nursing home abuse has almost become an epidemic.
-Talk with one of our nursing home abuse lawyers at our Doylestown and Norristown personal injury law firm.
+But our Montgomery County and Bucks County nursing home abuse lawyers can help.
+In addition, we support clients with personal injury claims.

-Pennsylvania law regulates standards of care, policies, and services for state facilities.
-Residents and their families are entitled to fair treatment and guaranteed rights to help ensure proper care.
-The laws also contain standards attached to dietary services, nursing and physician services, care plans, social, and dental services.
-Staffing requirements are governed by resident occupation.
+Pennsylvania law regulates state facilities' standards of care, policies, and services.
+For example, residents and their families are entitled to fair treatment and guaranteed rights to help ensure proper care.
+In addition, the laws contain standards for dietary services, nursing and physician services, care plans, social services, and dental services.
+Resident occupation governs staffing requirements.